 • organize and fund student directed and centered activities;

-• create and stimulate interest in Human Development & Family Studies among the undergraduate students;
+• create and stimulate interest in Human Development & Family Sciences among the undergraduate students;

-• build "major pride" among the students of the Department of Human Development & Family Studies;
+• build "major pride" among the students of the Department of Human Development & Family Sciences;

-• promote awareness of the diversity and strength within the Department of Human Development & Family Studies as well as a stronger sense of community within the University;
+• promote awareness of the diversity and strength within the Department of Human Development & Family Sciences as well as a stronger sense of community within the University;

-• promote the Department of Human Development & Family Studies throughout the larger communities outside of the University;
+• promote the Department of Human Development & Family Sciences throughout the larger communities outside of the University;

-• lobby for the Department of Human Development & Family Studies and when necessary to represent the Department.
+• lobby for the Department of Human Development & Family Sciences and when necessary to represent the Department.

 • undergraduates in any forum, both on or off campus.